ethereum/consensus-specs/specs/networking/p2p-interface.md

 #### Interop

 All implementations MUST support the TCP libp2p transport, and it MUST be enabled for both dialing and listening (i.e. outbound and inbound connections).
 The libp2p TCP transport supports listening on IPv4 and IPv6 addresses (and on multiple simultaneously).
-Clients SHOULD allow the operator to configure the listen IP addresses and ports, including the addressing schemes (IPv4, IPv6).

 To facilitate connectivity, and avert possible IPv6 routability/support issues, clients participating in the interoperability testnet MUST expose at least ONE IPv4 endpoint.